philippeabraxas-jpg/Responsible-Alliance-Protocol/Security.md

 - ⚠️ Human-dependent: Committee can be manipulated

 ---
+## 🎭 Human Adversarial Model (The Capture Risk)

+**The Fatal Assumption:** We officially assume that **all governance actors will eventually be compromised**—whether through social engineering, political pressure, or direct hacking.

+**Counter-Measures against Human Capture:**
+- **Hostility by Design:** The protocol treats the Governance Committee as a "hostile entity" that must prove its legitimacy at every step.
+- **Burden of Proof:** The burden of proof lies entirely on the humans invoking the bypass, never on the protocol.
+If the evidence (SCADA logs, CEO video, etc.) is not cryptographically verifiable, the bypass SHOULD be rejected.
+- **Mandatory Friction:** We intentionally introduce delays (Minimum Deliberation Time) to counter "manufactured emergencies" where panic is used as a weapon against the 3/5 multisig.

 ## 🎭 Adversarial Threat Model

 **Critical insight:** TBP was initially designed to protect against **unintentional harm** (misaligned AI, optimization errors).
 We must now address **intentional attacks** (malicious actors, adversarial AI).